Cuseum/rails-handbook/Workflows/GIT/Clean changes.md

 ### Staging
-Once the PR is opened, the branch can be merged into `staging`, unless it contains considerable logic in the migrations, in which case the reviewers should prioritize reviewing the migrations first, and giving a thumbs up before merging.
+Once the PR is opened, the branch can be merged into `staging`, unless it contains considerable logic in the migrations, in which case the reviewers should prioritize reviewing the migrations, and giving a thumbs up before merging.

-We have 2 ways of doing branch merges to `staging`:
+There are two ways of merging branches to `staging`:

 1. Merge & squash
 2. Cherry-picking a commit range